nline/nline-data-api/README.md

 df = fetch_data(start_time, end_time)
 ```

-Note: Due to the density of data, sensor data for a single day may range from 25-50mb compressed.
+**Note:** Due to the density of data, sensor data for a single day may range from 25-50mb compressed.
+For example, downloading a month of data might be around 1.25gb and at 25mb/s it would take roughly 1min 10s.
 You may want to filter by specific sites or districts.

 ### Data Analysis